Bonfire.Social.FeedLoader (Bonfire v1.0.0-social-rc.3.22)

 Returns a page of feed activities (reverse chronological) + pagination metadata

-TODO: consolidate with feed/2
+TODO: consolidate with feed/2?

 Examples